“I’d do anything for caviar and probably did.” – Henry Kissinger.

-Besides its luxurious taste, bursting with complex flavor, savory caviar is celebrated around the globe for its power to fire up the libido.
+Besides its luxurious taste, bursting with complex flavor, savory sturgeon caviar is celebrated around the globe for its power to fire up the libido.
 The reasons are mostly physical, but also psychological.

 For centuries caviar was treasured as an aphrodisiac.
 First discovered in the 13th century in the Black and Caspian seas, fish roe was believed to promote longevity – not only in the sense of adding years to your life, but of adding life to your years in the bedroom.

 Casanova was known to indulge in caviar before a rendezvous with one of his many paramours.
 In Russia, where caviar first gained popularity, famed writer Dostoevsky was a devotee of the delicacy.
-Rasputin, the mystic who advised the last Russian tsar, Nicholas II, was said to rely on champagne and caviar for sustenance.
+Rasputin, the mystic who advised the last Russian tsar, Nicholas II, was said to rely on champagne and caviar for nourishment.

 Why caviar is good for your body

 From Sevruga to Beluga to Ossetra, there are many health benefits of caviar beyond just libido.

 Caviar is known to promote good blood flow while stimulating the production of sex hormones like testosterone.
 Nutritionists recommend a diet containing natural fats, not the unhealthy trans fats and polyunsaturated fats in junk food.
 High-fat foods help produce sex hormones.
 Caviar also contains the amino acid L-arginine which increases blood flow, and that, in turn, is thought to increase desire.